top of page

 Compliance with Maritime Safety Regulations

-Technical superintendents are crucial in upholding maritime safety and regulatory compliance within ship management companies.
-They act as the chain link between crew members, ship owners, and regulatory entities to uphold safety and environmental safeguards.
-Proficiency in international maritime laws, such as SOLAS, MARPOL, and STCW, is imperative for success in this position.
+Technical superintendents serve as a critical link between crew, ship owners, and regulatory bodies.
+They ensure safety and environmental standards are met.
+Mastery of international maritime laws, such as SOLAS, MARPOL, and STCW, is essential for their role.

 Regulation